99kaits/tomochan/README.md

 VERY WIP DO NOT USE

 TODO URGENT:
+- catalog
+- start truncating post content in board view and in catalog view

 - have image sizes display in MB for large images maybe
 - separate logic for videos and audio
 - truncate long original filenames

 TODO less urgent:
 - cycling image like the garfield calander on the homepage